declare-lab/trust-align/docs/quickstart/README.md

 eval_file: "output/custom_data.json"
 ```

 When evaluating custom data, we will by default use the `claim match (cm)` mode to evaluate the LLM's outputs as opposed to `exact match (em)`.
 Briefly, claim match works by testing if the claim given by the LLM entails the expected or ground truth claim you have defined previously.
-If it entails, then the LLM's outout is correct.
+If it entails, then the LLM's output is correct.
 Exact match on the other hand is  more suitable if you have key facts that you know the LLM's answer has to contain.
 IF that is the case, you can define the facts and our program will try to find exact matches of the ground truth answers that you defined in the LLM output.
 We set the default to `claim match (cm)` as most applications will have questions-answer pairs with no clearly defined fact set.

 ## Results Analysis